Nature, culture and history

 The diversity of birds and wetland habitats is internationally recognised.
-The park also forms part of an important cassowary corridor that links coastal and hinterland areas, and is a significant fish and crustacean nursery.
+The park also forms part of an important cassowary corridor that links coastal and hinterland areas and is a significant fish and crustacean nursery.

 Prior to becoming a national park, much of this area was used for rice and sugar cane production and cattle grazing.
 There was also a horse-racing track.
-A number of drains associated with these past land uses were built but, since the area’s protection as a national park, most of these have been removed and water is now retained within the swamp.
+A number of drains associated with these past land uses were built but, since the area’s protection as a national park, most of these have been blocked and water is now retained within the swamp.

 In 2002 the Queensland Government added a crucial section of land to Eubenangee Swamp National Park—a 180ha block along the north edge of the park including Dinner Creek, one of the swamp’s most important water sources.
 Prior to this, much of the water from Dinner Creek was channelled away from the swamp and into the Alice River, reducing water levels in the wetlands.
 With the health of the wetlands deteriorating and future rainfall levels uncertain, due to our changing climate, securing the swamp’s water source is vital, so a weir was constructed to recapture the water.
 With the water returned, the wetlands are now thriving.